 You should also "throw out any food with an unusual odor, color, or texture."

-It's always best to err on the side of caution when it comes to food safety, so if it's past the 4-hour mark or starting to smell funky, it's best to wave goodbye.
+It's always best to err on the side of caution regarding food safety, so if it's past the 4-hour mark or starting to smell funky, it's best to wave goodbye.

 If the power outage comes as a surprise and you haven't had time to prepare, the main goal will be to preserve food for as long as possible.
 Mallory advises, "The best thing you can do is keep your fridge and freezer closed.
 You're letting cold air out whenever you open one of the doors.